Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 37. East Coast Park

-From recreational sports to dining options, East Coast Park is truly a top-notch outdoor spot.
+From recreational sports to dining options, East Coast Park is truly a top-notch outdoor place in Singapore.
 There are several fun things to do while in this beach expanse.

 Relax under the scenic palm trees and enjoy a picnic with your loved ones.
 If you want some fun, you can go cable skiing or cycling.
 There’s also a notable skate park within area.